cognisant/Docs.DevelopmentProcess/README.md

 - **S**mall.
 The story needs to be small enough to be able to estimate and plan for easily.
 If it is too big, rewrite it or break it down into smaller stories.
 - **T**estable.
 The story must have a test it is supposed to pass to be considered complete (these are defined in our Trello cards under the heading "Acceptance criteria").

-Once the card is ready, it will be tagged using the green 'Ready' tag on Trello.
+Once the card is ready, it is tagged using the green 'Ready' tag on Trello.
 It is then eligible for selection during the next [Sprint Kick-off](#sprint-kick-off).

 ### Estimating Effort